solana-developers/solana-cookbook/docs/gaming/store-sol-in-pda.md

 I big benefit of a blockchain game is that you can reward players for actions in a game.
 To store sol in a program we first need to create a program derived address (PDA).
 This means that it is an account that the program can sign for.
 Using the [Anchor Framework](https://www.anchor-lang.com/) this is pretty straight forward as you can see for the chest_vault account below you just need to add a seeds value to the account.
+These seeds are used to find a program address which the program can sign for.
+So the program will always be able to change the data in this account.

 ```js
     #[account]